cramosqa/github-user-search-v1/README.md

 Validate that the page renders correctly and functions as expected on various devices (e.g., desktop, tablet, mobile).

-## 7. Test Cases {#7-test-cases}
+## 7. Test Cases

 ### A. User Interface

+UI Layout Test
-UI Layout Test: Verify that the UI elements (input field, search button) are displayed correctly.
+: Verify that the UI elements (input field, search button) are displayed correctly.

+Responsiveness Test
-Responsiveness Test: Ensure the UI adapts to different screen sizes (desktop, tablet, mobile).
+: Ensure the UI adapts to different screen sizes (desktop, tablet, mobile).

+Input Validation Test
-Input Validation Test: Check if the input field accepts valid GitHub usernames only.
+: Check if the input field accepts valid GitHub usernames only.

 **GitHub usernames:**